theholla/teaparty/README.md

-# Amateur Neurology
+# A Mad Tea Party

 #### By Diana Holland

 ## Description

-Research suggests that a person's use of repetitive or nonspecific language can predict future onset of neurological conditions such as Alzheimer's disease.
-This app will let you log your current word usage.
-Maybe it will be helpful later.
-I hope to expand it later to compare two texts.
+This app is a simple loop that simulates the Mad Hatter setting the table for a tea party.
+It is always tea time, and places always need to be set, infinitely, forever (or actually, for as long as the user specifies).

 ## Setup

-* Clone this git repository on your computer ```git clone  https://github.com/theholla/amateur-neurology.git```
+* Clone this git repository on your computer ```git clone  https://github.com/theholla/teaparty.git```
-* To open in your browser, navigate to correct directory ```cd path/to/amateur-neurology``` and type ```open neurology.html```
+* To open in your browser, navigate to correct directory ```cd path/to/teaparty``` and type ```open tea.html```

 ## Tests